ShiroMiyuki/RoseCloud-kitty/README.md

 - **For Windows**: `%USERPROFILE%\.config\kitty\`

 ### 2. Renaming the File:
-After downloading, rename the file to `kitty.conf`.
+After downloading, rename the file to `kitty.conf`

 ### 3. Restarting Kitty:
 Once renamed, restart Kitty by closing it and reopening it to apply the changes.